emacs-eaf/emacs-application-framework/README.md

 1. EAF and EXWM share a common goal: enhance collaboration between the standard GNU Emacs with other GUI tools.
 2. EXWM is an X11 Window Manager, it manages and controls other software using a keyboard, but it cannot modify, customize and extend the behavior of other software.
 3. EAF is *not* a Window Manager, it utilizes the windows managing capabilities of Emacs to display its applications.
-4. The intention of EAF is to provide a framework to write PyQt5 applications that extends the multimedia experience of Emacs.
+4. EAF intends to provide a framework to write PyQt5 applications that extends the multimedia experience of Emacs.
 From the perspective of Emacs' buffer/mode design, EAF is not different from any other package, with the former uses Qt for drawing contents while the latter uses Emacs' built-in text libraries instead.
 5. Through EAF's design, one can use Elisp to control Python and vice versa, and even able to use Elisp to control JavaScript in EAF Browser.
 EAF enables Emacs to the world of **multi-language scripting**.

 Both projects are similar in terms of interface, but they are two completely different projects with different goals in mind.
 Sometimes one may find EAF is more suitable than EXWM, sometimes it's the other way around.
 Please do not meaninglessly compare them.